coderedcorp/wagtail-cache/docs/getting_started/usage.rst

 --------------------------------

 In some scenarios, it may be ideal to automatically clear the cache after publishing a page.
-To accomplish this, use a wagtail hook as so
+To accomplish this, use a Wagtail hook as so

 .. code-block:: python